10 Best Home Security Systems for Burglar & Fire Protection of 2021

 |Package includes 8-weatherproof cameras and CCTV system|

-While most companies have alarms that sound off after an intruder has entered, Deep Sentinel uses artificial intelligence to prevent a crime from happening in the first place.
+While most companies have alarms that sound off after an intruder has entered, Deep Sentinel uses a combination of human and artificial intelligence to prevent a crime from happening in the first place.

 If the security guard believes the property is in danger, they can communicate with the perpetrator via the camera’s speaker, sound an alarm, or contact your local police department.
 One thing to keep in mind is that only the guard can sound the alarm and not yourself, should you be home when a crime is being committed.